-This Supplementary Planning Document (SPD) has been produced to provide further design guidance for the development of a comprehensive masterplan for Surrey Canal Triangle, as allocated for redevelopment in the use of available land close to transport hubs, increase the delivery of affordable new homes and to facilitate the future aspirations of Millwall Football Club at the heart of the site.
+This Supplementary Planning

+Document (SPD) has been produced

+to provide further design guidance for

+the development of a comprehensive

+masterplan for Surrey Canal Triangle,

+as allocated for redevelopment in the

+Lewisham Core Strategy 2011.
+Strategic

+objectives include to make the best

+use of available land close to transport

+hubs, increase the delivery of affordable

+new homes and to facilitate the future

+aspirations of Millwall Football Club at

+the heart of the site.